 - Add onions, peppers and garlic to the tomatoes in pan.

-- Add fresh oregano, and parsley or cilantro.
-Add dried cumin, salt and black pepper.
+- Next, add fresh oregano, and parsley or cilantro.
+Then add dried cumin, salt and black pepper.
 Combine.

 Bring pot to boil, reduce heat and simmer until cooked down to desired consistency, 30 minutes to 1 hour.